 The District is committed to maintaining a workplace and educational environment that is free from discrimination, harassment, and retaliation in admission or access to, or treatment or employment in, its programs, services, activities and facilities.
-The District is committed to providing equal opportunity in all areas of education, recruiting, hiring. retention, promotion and contracted service.
-In accordance with law, the District does not discriminate on the basis of race, color, national origin, ancestry, religion, sex, disability, age, genetic information, or any other characteristic protected by law in its programs and activities.
+See Board of Education Policies and Regulations 1300 and 1301: Equal Opportunity.
+The District is committed to providing equal opportunity in all areas of education, recruiting, hiring, retention, promotion and contracted service.
+In accordance with law, the District does not discriminate on the basis of race, color, national origin, ancestry, religion, sex, sexual orientation, gender identity, disability, age, genetic information, or any other characteristic protected by law in its programs and activities.
 In addition, the District provides equal access to the Boy Scouts of America and other designated youth groups.
 Further, no person shall be excluded from participation in, be denied the benefits of, or otherwise be subject to discrimination based on the above listed characteristics under a school nutrition program for which the District receives federal financial assistance from the U.S. Department of Agriculture (USDA Food and Nutrition Service).